It wasn’t all that long ago that we were new to travel blogging.

 We have had many obstacles and challenges including financial, health, job issues, and the commitment of being the best parents we can be, but we have fought through them because we believed in our dream enough and we wanted it so badly.

 We don’t see this as an ego thing, however, or that we have attained any type of special status.
 To us, we are just as we were 2, 4, 5, 10 years ago.
-We have a travelling spirit and are happy to sit and chat to anyone, preferably over a few cold beers, and just chew the fat.
+We have a travelling spirit and are happy to sit and chat to anyone, preferably over a few cold beers.

 Tell me your story and we’ll share ours.